On the isomorphism problem for ultraproducts of $\mathrm{C}^*$-algebras in continuous model theory: Conclusion

 We note that the assumptions of \cref{thm:main-result-general} immediately imply that the theory $\rT$ has the \emph{order property} (cf. \cite[Definition 5.2]{FHS2:2014}), which is equivalent to $\rT$ being unstable (see \cite[Theorem 5.5]{FHS2:2014}).
-It is known that any theory of a unital infinite-dimensional $\cstar$-algebras have the order property (see \cite[Lemma 5.3]{FHS1:2013}).
+It is known that for any unital infinite-dimensional $\cstar$-algebra $A$, the theory $\Th(A)$ has the order property (see \cite[Lemma 5.3]{FHS1:2013}).
 Therefore, as a special case of the above question, the following question is also of interest.